 Miles Barr, PhD is co-founder and CEO of Ubiquitous Energy.
 Barr has led the development of next generation solar technologies for the past decade.
 For his innovations, Barr has been named a MIT Technology Review Innovator Under 35; Forbes 30 under 30 in Energy; and winner of the prestigious Lemelson-MIT Student Prize.
 Barr holds a PhD from MIT in Chemical Engineering and bachelor’s degrees from Vanderbilt University in Chemical Engineering, Math, and Music.

 Ian Millard, PhD is VP of Engineering at Ubiquitous Energy.
 Millard has worked extensively in the development of OLED display technologies and materials for organic electronics over the past two decades.
 This has included materials and device R&D at Cambridge Display Technologies, pilot process and manufacturing at OSRAM Semiconductor, and equipment development at Kateeva.
 He is a graduate of Leicester University and holds a PhD in Physics from University of Cambridge.

 Damon Hess is VP of Sales at Ubiquitous Energy.
-Hess has served on executive teams of startups CollegeNet, Elemental Technologies, and Pixelworks, where he opened offices in Taiwan and China.
-He has built high-tech component sales and support organizations in the Americas, Europe, and Asia with both internal teams and third-party distribution networks.
-Hess earned an undergraduate degree in Chinese as a Presidential Scholar at Whittier College and a Master’s in Foreign Service from Georgetown University.
+Hess has served on executive teams of startups Pixelworks, Pervasive Displays, and CollegeNet.
+He has built high-tech component sales channels and support organizations in the Americas, Europe, and two offices in China.
+A fluent Chinese speaker, Hess majored in Chinese Studies at Whittier College and earned a masters in Foreign Service at Georgetown University.